BarquistLab/sCIRCLE/README.md

 | ...        | ...               | ...               |...

 ### Phenotypic Data
-You can import your phenotypic data as a csv- or excel-file.
+You can import your phenotypic data as a csv-,tsv- or excel-file.
 | IDs  | e.g. timepoints| e.g. batches     |....
 | ---------- | ------------- | ------------|-----------|
 | CellID1| OD.1  | OD.2  |...